kovidgoyal/kitty/docs/graphics-protocol.rst

 Virtual placements created for Unicode placeholder based images cannot also be relative placements.
 However, a relative placement can refer to a virtual placement as its parent.
+When a virtual placement is the parent, its position is derived from all the actual Unicode placeholder images that refer to it.
+The x position is the minimum of all the placeholder x positions and the y position is the minimum of all the placeholder y positions.
 If a client attempts to make a virtual placement relative the terminal must respond with the ``EINVAL`` error code.

 Terminals are required to reject the creation of a relative placement that would create a cycle, such as when A is relative to B and B is relative to